 Remuneration, people and culture committee Approval of the arrangements for discharging the ICB's statutory duty associated with its commissioning functions to promote education and training for persons who are employed or are considering becoming employed in an activity which is connected with the health service.
 ToR Finance committee To set the strategic financial framework of the ICB and ICS and monitor performance against it.
-Terms of Reference Finance committee To develop the system financial information systems and processes to be used to make recommendations to the Board on financial planning in line with the strategy and national guidance Terms of Reference Finance committee To work with ICS partners to identify and allocate resources where appropriate to address financial performance, quality and safety related issues that may arise and to ensure Value for Money in that resource allocation Terms of Reference Finance committee To work with ICS partners to consider major investment/disinvestment business cases for material service change or efficiency schemes (smaller of 3% of organisational annual expenditure and £5m with a de-minimus level of £1m) and to agree a process for sign off where system funding is required Terms of Reference Finance committee To articulate the financial position and financial impacts (both short and long-term) to support decision-making Terms of Reference Finance committee To develop a medium- and long-term financial plan, consistent with strategic and operational plans Terms of Reference Finance committee To oversee the management of the system financial target and the ICB's own financial targets Terms of Reference Finance committee To monitor and report to the board overall financial performance against national and local metrics, highlighting areas of concern Terms of Reference
+Terms of Reference Finance committee To develop the system financial information systems and processes to be used to make recommendations to the Board on financial planning in line with the strategy and national guidance Terms of Reference Finance committee To work with ICS partners to identify and allocate resources where appropriate to address financial performance, quality and safety related issues that may arise and to ensure Value for Money in that resource allocation Terms of Reference Finance committee to receive progress reports and assurance from the Strategic Capital and Estates Board, and its work with ICS partners to consider major investment/disinvestment business cases for material service change or efficiency schemes.
+Terms of Reference Finance committee To articulate the financial position and financial impacts (both short and long-term) to support decision-making Terms of Reference Finance committee To develop a medium- and long-term financial plan, consistent with strategic and operational plans Terms of Reference Finance committee To monitor the impact of the so-called double-lock and triple-lock, as appropriate, on the finance management in the system Terms of Reference Finance committee To oversee the management of the system financial target and the ICB's own financial targets Terms of Reference Finance committee To monitor and report to the board overall financial performance against national and local metrics, highlighting areas of concern Terms of Reference